Achmad-Farid/portal-berita/README.md

 ![admin](./public/adminDashboard.png)
 ![journalist](./public/journalistDashboard.png)

-this web can be downloaded in mobile with PWA
+## This website can be installed on mobile devices as a Progressive Web App (PWA)
 ![mobile](./public/mobile.jpg)

 ### Admin & Journalist Login